Jul 2021 by MARIA FORSBERG

-Cyber attacks affected 1 in 4 UK businesses in 2015, costing the economy a staggering £34 billion.
+Cyber attacks affected 1 in 4 UK businesses, costing the economy a staggering number of billions.
 The cost of each breach was £1.46 million on average.
 It’s no surprise, then, that businesses are crying out for skilled staff to combat the problem – and they’re willing to pay.

 As you may have gathered, the shortfall in certified ethical hackers is rapidly driving up salaries.